wxguy/wxguy.github.io/_posts/2022-05-25-list-of-python-packages-for-met-ocean-and-climate-science-applications.md

 [pyferret](https://ferret.pmel.noaa.gov/Ferret/documentation/pyferret).
 Python interface to famous ferret visualisation tool for oceanographers.

-[gradspy(]http://cola.gmu.edu/grads/gadoc/python.html).
+[gradspy(]https://cola.gmu.edu/grads/gadoc/python.html).
 Official Python extension of Grads plotting software.
+If the site is not reachable, please use `http` in the url.

 [py3grads](https://github.com/meridionaljet/py3grads).
 Yet another Python 3 Interface to GrADS.

 [pygmt](https://www.pygmt.org/latest/).
 PyGMT is a library for processing geospatial and geophysical data and making publication-quality maps and figures.
 It provides a Pythonic interface for the Generic Mapping Tools (GMT), a command-line program widely used in the Earth Sciences.

-[geoviews](http://geoviews.org/).
+[geoviews](https://geoviews.org/).
 GeoViews is a Python library that makes it easy to explore and visualize geographical, meteorological, and oceanographic datasets, such as those used in weather, climate, and remote sensing research.

 [geocat-viz](https://geocat-viz.readthedocs.io/en/latest/).
 The GeoCAT-viz repo contains tools to help plot data, including convenience and plotting functions that are used to facilitate plotting geosciences data with Matplotlib, Cartopy, and possibly other Python ecosystems plotting packages.